udellgroup/oboe/README.md

 ##### Low Rank Approximation
-We summarize this error matrix by a low rank approximation E ≈ XY using PCA.
+We summarize this error matrix by a low rank approximation E ≈ X'Y using PCA.

 ### Online Phase